ziming/laravel-statsig/README.md

 use Illuminate\Foundation\Auth\User;
 use Statsig\StatsigUser;
 use Ziming\LaravelStatsig\Utils\LaravelUserToStatsigUserConverter;
+use Ziming\LaravelStatsig\LaravelStatsigEvent;

 $laravelStatsig = new Ziming\LaravelStatsig();

 // The Facade Version is fine too LaravelStatsig::checkGate($user, '<gate_name>');

-// You can set add this to your AppServiceProvider boot() method to
+// You can set add this to your ServiceProvider boot() method to
 // override the default laravel user to Statsig user conversion code too if you want LaravelUserToStatsigUserConverter::setLaravelUserToStatsigUserConversionCallback(function (User $laravelUser): StatsigUser {
         $statsigUser = StatsigUser::withUserID($laravelUser->getAuthIdentifier());